ahmedcs/REFL/README.md

 ```
 Repo Root
 |---- dataset     # Realistic datasets in REFL
+|---- plots      # scripts and commands for plotting the results
 |---- core        # Experiment platform of REFL containing aggregator, clients, executors and resource manager
     |---- utils   # Utiliy and helper modules such as dataloaders, decoder, data divider, models, etc
     |---- evals     # Backend of job submission